ocean-tracking-network/biologging_standardization/templates/fields/qcDone.md

 # Field Name
-QC done by
+QC done

 ## Definition
-Provide name of the person who performed quality control.
+*Under construction*
+Yes/no as to whether quality control was performed.

 ## Format
 string